icub-tech-iit/documentation/docs/icub_sensors/yarp_nws_convention.md

-# Sensors interfaces

-## YARP network wrapper servers convention
+# YARP network wrapper servers convention

-### Introduction
+## Introduction

-The iCub robot exposes its functionalities (sensors and actuators) via YARP devices called [YARP's Network Wrapper Servers (NWSs)](https://www.yarp.it/latest//group__nws__and__nwc__architecture.html) that publish information over YARP ports.
+The iCub robot (and all the other models) exposes its functionalities (sensors and actuators) via YARP devices called [YARP's Network Wrapper Servers (NWSs)](https://www.yarp.it/latest//group__nws__and__nwc__architecture.html) that publish information over YARP ports.
 For historical reasons, for each type of functionality such as "controlboards" (i.e measure of joint-related sensors and capability of setting setpoints of low-level control loops), inertial measurement units, force torque sensors, multiple devices are used, one for each iCub's "part".

 The "parts" of iCub are: